 We come from two families with rich farming heritage.
 Our crest combines the roots of both – the lion of the Lunds and the stag of the Robinsons.
 And yet, Newstead represents a departure for both of us.
 From sugar and dairy farms in KwaZulu-Natal, we came to make wine in the Garden Route.

-We like to think that our journey, and anybody else’s journey, is reflected in that of our grapes.
 From the vine to the wine, there’s potential, growth, change, and ultimately, hopefully, something very special.
 And even then, there’s a sense of mystery and possibility, depending on when and how you enjoy it, and who with.

 Maybe it’s just us, but our feeling is that wine is very much like life.

 The Plettenberg Bay Wine of Origin region has a comparable geography and climate.
 As in New Zealand, it is especially favourable to the varieties we grow – Sauvignon Blanc, Chardonnay and Pinot Noir.
 Our vineyards also enjoy similar temperatures, sunlight and cool night breezes, the benefits of which are maximised by the north-south planting of our vines.